keunlee/amq-streams-broker-authorization-sample/README.md

 2) Go directly to the external address exposed by your load balancer service

-This will only work if you're cluster is installed on the box you are working from.
-Otherwise, you will need to proxy the address using port-forward or other means of forwarding (i.e. ngrok, etc.)
+This may not work for you depending on your cluster setup.
+Otherwise, you will need to proxy the address using port-forward or other means of forwarding (i.e. ngrok, etc.) -- see first option.

 ```bash
 # this will list your services